Basile Dubois

 1. Our model of bank competition quantifies the trade-offs that excess reserves impose on the banking system, specifically how they influence interest rates and credit availability.
 This allows us to estimate counterfactual scenarios and provide optimal policy recommendations tailored to different Central Bank objectives.

-2. We estimate the shadow cost of Basel III regulation for banks by developing a structured cost function, inspired by the work of Lé, Fraisse and Thesmar (2020).
+2. We estimate the shadow cost of Basel III regulation for banks by developing a structured cost function inspired by the work of Lé, Fraisse, and Thesmar (2020).
 This approach makes it possible to study how regulation drives the behavior of banks in equilibrium.

 3. We model the entire balance sheets of banks by combining large regulatory datasets on balance sheets, securities holdings, the French credit registry, and the BankFocus database.
-This allows us to seamlessly compute the trade-offs between different asset types as banks optimize their investment portfolios.
-This comprehensive approach is crucial European banks are not subject to the Volcker Rule: lending and market activities are not segregated.
+This allows us to compute the trade-offs between different asset types as banks optimize their investment portfolios.
+This comprehensive approach is crucial as European banks are not subject to the Volcker Rule: lending and market activities are not segregated.

 While my JMP explores the banks’ balance sheet side of Asset Purchases, I am also currently working on quantifying the impact of Asset Purchases on the European bond market.
 Building on Gabaix and Koijen’s inelastic market hypothesis, I examine how the reduction in aggregate bond supply affected the price level and the role of inelastic demand in amplifying that process.
 As investors adjust their portfolios, the impact of asset purchases spreads beyond targeted markets.
 Crucially, the success of asset purchases hinges on inelastic demand and limited substitution between different asset markets.
-However, these same characteristics enable arbitrageurs to extract significant surplus from Central Banks’ policies and make transmission of asset purchases to the broader economy difficult to target.
+However, these characteristics enable arbitrageurs to extract significant surplus from Central Bank policies and make the transmission of asset purchases to the broader economy difficult to target.
 I borrow the methodology from Koijen and Yogo (2019) to characterize the demand function of bond market investors and outline how sophisticated investors can exploit arbitrage opportunities by pre-empting Central Bank actions.
 Given the relatively low substitution between market segments, I argue that Central Banks should target asset purchases more narrowly in terms of time and scope.

 Corporate Governance

 Corporate governance has been the subject to significant regulatory oversight since the late 1990s, with the 2002 Sarbanes-Oxley Act serving as a keystone.
-My research explores two main areas of modern corporate governance regulation: board appointments, and executive compensation.
+My research explores two main areas of modern corporate governance regulation: board appointments and executive compensation.
 I will detail them in turn.

 Regulation has been put in place to ensure that directors are independent at nomination, the implicit assumption being that management will try to stack the board with friendly faces.
 In my project Networks in the Board of Directors, I challenge the prevailing assumption that pre-existing relationships favor candidates in the board recruitment process.
 Candidates with prior associations to current board members are actually less likely to be appointed, though they are more likely to be considered.
 Indeed, the traits that increase a candidate’s visibility to recruiters–such as industry experience–are often correlated with connections to the board.
-This correlation introduces significant bias and has led to misleading conclusions in past research.
+This correlation introduces significant bias, leading to misleading conclusions in past research.

 Research Agenda